ITLab-CC/Kubernetes-Collection/Docs/docs/create-cluster/index.md

 # Introduction

-Please use the `Top Navigation bar` to navigate through the documentation in the `preffered order`.
+In this section we will show you how to create a Kubernetes cluster and configure Traefik.

 # Create your first cluster

-We show 3 ways to create a cluster:
+You can choose between the following cluster types:

 - [Kind](/create-cluster/kind)
 - [K3s](/create-cluster/k3s)
 - [K8s](/create-cluster/k8s)

-## Configure Traefik
+# Configure Traefik

 After creating the cluster we need to configure Traefik.